smulhern03-bootcamp/School_District_Analysis/README.md

 ![Image of type old](https://github.com/smulhern03-bootcamp/School_District_Analysis/blob/master/type_old.PNG)

 Similiar to the "Scores by school size", Average Reading Score being the exception, all other scores were decreased with the removal of the 9th graders.

 This is the new analysis
 ![Image of type new](https://github.com/smulhern03-bootcamp/School_District_Analysis/blob/master/type_new.PNG)

 ## Summary of Changes
+Overall, the impact of removing Thomas High School's 9th graders had marginal impact on any category other than School rankings.
+The District summary, scores (math and reading; school spending, school size and school type) were all marginally impacted - by hundredths of percents.
+These impacts are negated if the data is rounded.
+The most impact was on Thomas High Schools ranking compared to other schools.
+The removal of an entire grade dropped all scores significantly.